-Phase I design is anticipated to begin in 2019 and will take approximately 14 months to complete.
-Phase I construction is estimated at approximately 16 months to completion.
-Within the 16 month construction period, the WRF will be constructed, taking about 12 months and will be completed prior to the collection system completion.
+Phase I design has been broken up into two projects, the collection system and the WRF, respectively.
+The anticipated design completion of the collection system is third quarter of 2023 and the WRF is first quarter of 2024.
+Phase I construction is estimated at approximately 16-20 months to completion.
+Within the construction period, the WRF will be constructed, taking about 8-12 months, it is anticipated that both projects completion will be in the 3Q of 2025.
 Each additional phase will follow and have similar design and construction times.
-It is the intent of TRSD that these phases will overlap to bring completion of full buildout around 2026.
+It is the intent of TRSD that these phases will overlap to bring completion of full buildout in late 2026 to mid-2027.